 Government insurance schemes have also been ramped up, with the former MediShield being replaced by MediShield Life in 2015 to offer better coverage for life.
 In 2021, MediShield Life’s benefits will be enhanced6 even further and some claim limits raised.

 In addition, national disability insurance scheme CareShield Life was introduced in 2020, replacing the previous ElderShield, to help the severely disabled cope with the cost of long-term care.

 There is much we, as individuals, can do to ensure a happy retirement for as long as we live.
 When working out our financial needs in retirement, it is advisable to prepare for a long life, bearing in mind Singapore’s high and rising life expectancy.

-A longer life requires smart financial planning to ensure retirement adequacy.
+A longer life requires smart to ensure retirement adequacy.
 It is never too early to start, with young people in their twenties being in an excellent position to take advantage of compounding interest to grow their retirement nest egg.

 However, it is never too late either, so don’t despair if you have not yet started putting aside money for retirement.
 Late starters have the benefit of a more mature career, which enables them to take full advantage of some types of retirement products.

 Healthcare and caregiving arrangements should be given special attention when planning for retirement.
 Consider purchasing insurance such as hospitalisation and critical illness insurance to lower your future healthcare costs.
 It is also advisable to discuss caregiving arrangements with your family ahead of time so you know what to expect as you age and can better anticipate future costs.

 Finally, consider taking advantage of insurance plans that can beef up existing government support.
 Integrated Shield Plans build on your existing coverage from MediShield Life, and disability income insurance can enhance your CareShield Life coverage.